GReinoso96/nikkimod/readme.md

 To run the mod, you must first load 01_core, then the 02_ folder corresponding to the IWAD or mapset you want to play.

+## Special options

+For now, these can only be changed through the console.

+* nm_dropcoins = True or False, when True, monsters will drop coins instead of them going directly to your inventory.

 ## Credits

 * All developers and contributors of GZDoom.